-To open the project folder press the right button of your mouse in the scenario name and choose the "Show in the Explorer" option.
-The main output files of the optimization are:
+To open the project folder, click on the scenario's name with the right button of your mouse and choose "Show in the Explorer".
+The optimization's main output files are:

 MinedBlocks.csv: Detailed report which presents all the blocks that have been mined.